 The CBA works with federal and provincial governments, business associations and consumer groups to help ensure that regulations and other rules impacting the banking industry are efficient and effective.
-The banking industry is a strong driver of the Canadian economy and annually contributes tens of billions of dollars to Canada’s GDP and delivers financing for consumers and businesses, including nearly $88.5 billion in credit to small businesses last year.
-In 2012 Canada’s profitable banking sector provided more than $12.6 billion in dividend income to public and private pension plans, contributing to the retirement savings of the majority of Canadians.
+The banking industry is a strong driver of the Canadian economy and annually contributes tens of billions of dollars to Canada’s GDP and delivers financing for consumers and businesses.
+In 2013 Canada’s profitable banking sector provided more than $13.5 billion in dividend income to public and private pension plans, contributing to the retirement savings of the majority of Canadians.
 With more than 40 banks offering retail financial products and services to Canadians, consumers are well served by an innovative and competitive marketplace.

 The following are further sources of information about the history of the Canadian Bankers Association and of the banking industry in Canada:

 Crawford and Falconbridge Banking and Bills of Exchange – A treatise on the Law of Banks, Banking, Bills of Exchange and the Payment System in Canada, Bradley Crawford, Canada Law Book Inc., 1986.